spectrum-health-systems/Tingen-Transmorger/docs/man/README.md

 - Transmorger automatically downloads/updates the database for end-users
 - End-users can use Transmorger to troubleshoot TeleHealth issues

-Before you continue, I would recommend taking a quick look at the [TeleHealth Reports Overview](TeleHealthReportsOverview.md) and [Transmorger Database Overview]()
+Before you continue, I would recommend taking a quick look at the [TeleHealth Reports Overview](TeleHealthReportsOverview.md) and [Transmorger Database Overview](TransmorgerDatabaseOverview.md)

-####

 ## Installation

-Tingen Transmorger is a stand-alone, portable, cross-platform (in theory) application.
+Tingen Transmorger is a stand-alone, portable, (in theory) cross-platform application.

-To install Tingen Transmorger, just:
+To install Transmorger, just:

 1. Download the latest [release](https://github.com/spectrum-health-systems/TingenTransmorger/releases)
 2. Extract the `TingenTransmorger.exe` file to a location of your choice

 > [!IMPORTANT]
 > Verify the SHA256 hash (v0.9.29.0)
-> `82d08e5237b5f5816da05c9d9b6424db8262c31c1e58424401ba3d07bf2efd57`
+> `---`

 ## Initial launch